Skip to main content

 20 mentions Positive Neutral Negative

-The graphics in this game are generally described as barebones and low-budget, with only a few standout elements like character portraits and menu drawings.
-While some players appreciate the simplicity and find it sufficient for gameplay, others criticize the visuals as outdated and lacking in detail.
-Overall, the consensus is that the game prioritizes engaging gameplay over high-quality graphics, making it appealing to those who value mechanics over aesthetics.
+The graphics of the game are generally described as barebones and low-budget, with only a few standout elements like character portraits and menu drawings.
+While some players appreciate the simplicity and find it sufficient for the gameplay experience, others criticize the visuals as outdated and lacking in detail.
+Overall, the consensus is that the game prioritizes engaging gameplay over high-quality graphics, making it enjoyable despite its visual shortcomings.

 • “What little animations exist are very impactful and satisfying, same for the sounds and the artwork is also really high quality and enjoyable to look at.”